JDBDT/jdbdt/src/site/markdown/DataSets.md

 ## Importing / exporting data sets from/to CSV format

 Data sets can be imported / exported from/to CSV format.
+The format supported complies with [RFC-4180](https://www.ietf.org/rfc/rfc4180.txt) except for the possibility of line breaks or carriage returns within escaped sequences.
+The CSV separator (comma by default) and escape (double-quote by default) characters are configurable as well as other aspects.

 *Illustration*